pymc-labs/CausalPy/CONTRIBUTING.md

     conda activate CausalPy
     ```

-    Install the package (in editable mode) and its development dependencies:
+    Install the package (in editable mode) and its development dependencies.
+The `--no-deps` flag is used to avoid installing the dependencies of `CausalPy` as they are already installed when installing the development dependencies.
+This can end up interfering with the conda-only install of pymc.

     ```bash
-    pip install -e .
+    pip install -e . --no-deps
     ```

 	Install development dependencies